 Conversation with Arnold Aarssen of studioarte

-We love the work of studioarte, a design ensemble that’s based between Portugal and the Netherlands, and headed up by creative director Arnold Aarssen.
-Over the years, we’ve included quite a few of their stylish designs in our collection, and the latest addition is their lovely Lagoa Townhouse.
+We love the work of studioarte, a design ensemble that’s based between Portugal and the Netherlands and headed up by creative director Arnold Aarssen.
+Over the years, we’ve included quite a few of their stylish designs in our collection.
 After working with Arnold for some time now, we decided to sit down for a chat — to find out more about his work and what inspires him.